akka/akka/akka-docs/src/main/paradox/stream/operators/Source/repeat.md

 ## Description

 This source emits a single element repeatedly.
-It never completes, so the stream will in most cases be limited by other means.
+It never completes, if you want the stream to be finite you will need to limit it by combining with another operator

 See also: